mirandali707/miranda-gatsby-site/README.md

 Hi, this is Miranda's website.

-Hi Miranda, `npm run deploy` is probably what you're looking for.
+Hi Miranda, `sh deploy.sh` is probably what you're looking for.